Panopticon-Project/panopticon-APT28/01Jan2018/unisecproper_search.md

 - Registrant for obox-dns[.]com is Directi Internet Solutions Pvt Ltd (below)
 - DNS for obox-dns[.]com connected to Reseller Club (below)
 - DNS for Reseller Club connected to Directi Internet Solutions Pvt Ltd (below)
-- obox-dns[.]com appears to be owned by Reseller Club and/or Directi Internet Solutions Pvt Ltd and has been used by Fancy Bear to host their infrastructure in the recent past and is potentially still being used. onbox-dns[.].com worthy of further investigation
+- obox-dns[.]com appears to be owned by Reseller Club and/or Directi Internet Solutions Pvt Ltd, has been used by Fancy Bear to host their infrastructure in the recent past and is potentially still being used. obox-dns[.]com worthy of further investigation

 ## Censys